dunstontc/learn-c/code/C/TCPL/src/md/long/01-a-tutorial-introduction.md

 The external variables in `main`, `getline`, and `copy` are defined by the first lines of the example above, which state their type and cause storage to be allocated for them.
 Syntactically, external definitions are just like definitions of local variables, but since they occur outside of functions, the variables are external.
 Before a function can use an external variable, the name of the variable must be made known to the function.
 One way to do this is to write an `extern` declaration in the function; the declaration is the same as befor eexcept for the added keyword `extern`.

 In certain circumstances, the extern declaration can be omitted.
 If the definition of an external variable occurs in the source file before its use in a particular function, then there is no need for an extern declaration in the function.
 The extern declarations in main, getline, and copy are thus redundant.
-In fact, common practice is to place definitions of all external variables at the beginning of the source file,andthenomitallextern declarations.
+In fact, common practice is to place definitions of all external variables at the beginning of the source file, and then omit all extern declarations.

 If the program is in several source files, and a variable is defined in `file1` and used in `file2` and `file3`, then extern declarations are needed in `file2` and `file3` to connect the occurrences of the variable.
 The usual practice is to collect extern declarations of variables and functions in a separate file, historically called a *header*, that is included by `#include` at the front of each source file.
 The suffix `.h` is conventional for header names.
 The functions of the standard library, for example, are declared in headers like `<stdio.h>`.
 This topic is discussed at length in Chapter 4, and the library itself in Chapter 7 and Appendix B.